 The GINA Final Rule

 Similarly, the final GINA rule addresses the extent to which an employer can offer incentives to an employee for the employee’s spouse to provide genetic information as part of a health risk assessment in connection with a wellness program.
 Title II of GINA prohibits employers from using genetic information to make employment decisions and restricts employers from obtaining employees’ genetic information, with limited exceptions.
 One such exception permits employers offering health or genetic services to request genetic information as part of a wellness program provided certain requirements are met.
 Since, as a practical matter, many employees include their spouses in their employer-provided insurance coverage, offering wellness programs and incentives to those spouses is a logical extension of programs offered to employees.
-But until the final GINA rule, the question of what information could be gleaned from the employees’ spouses was unresolved.
+But until the final GINA rule, the question of what information could be gleaned from the employees’ spouses was unresolved, i.e details about the individual disability insurance definition, or personal details about their condition.
 The final GINA rule, which applies to all wellness programs and is closely aligned with the ADA final rule with respect to confidentiality requirements and restrictions on incentives, provides some clarity:

 A. Employers may offer an employee limited incentives in exchange for the employee’s spouse’s genetic information provided as part of a health risk assessment administered through a wellness program if GINA’s confidentiality requirements are upheld and the information is not used to discriminate against the employee.